Officers

 Trustee

-Maria is the Director of Grantmaking and Community Investment for the American Savings Foundation in New Britain where for more than 15 years she has been in charge of shaping the Foundation's rapidly growing grants program and manages the Foundation’s initiatives.
-She has more than 25 years’ experience in nonprofit management, program development and evaluation, and grant-making.
-Maria is also a member of the Grants Committee.
+Maria is the Director of Grantmaking and Community Investment for the American Savings Foundation in New Britain where for more than 23 years she has overseen the Foundation's grants program and manages its community initiatives.
+Maria is also a member of the Fund’s Grants Committee.

 Sherry Manetta